-11 December 2018 - The 2017 enforcement data has been collected from the Parties to the OECD Anti-Bribery Convention Decisions on Foreign Bribery Cases from 1999 to December 2017.
+23 December 2021 - The 2020 enforcement data has been collected from the Parties to the OECD Anti-Bribery Convention.
 The enforcement data includes the number of criminal, administrative and civil cases of foreign bribery that have resulted in a final disposition, such as a criminal conviction or acquittal, or similar findings under an administrative or civil procedure.
-Published for the first time in 2010, the enforcement data is updated annually by the OECD Working Group on Bribery (WGB).
-This edition contains a special focus on what happens to the public official in sanctioned. foreign bribery schemes.
+Published for the first time in 2010, the enforcement data is updated annually by the OECD Working Group on Bribery.

 December 2018 - The fight against foreign bribery is a core shared value that unites all 44 Parties to the Anti-Bribery Convention.
 This brochure provides a snapshot of 20 years of implementation and enforcement of the Anti-Bribery Convention.